310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% endbubble %}

 {% bubble Midori %}
 Whaa… So you even respect Morisawa-senpai, Sengoku-kun…?
-You haven't lost any respect for him after all of that...?
+You haven't lost any respect for him after all of that…?

 Seriously… so what if you’re scared of ghosts…